webpack/webpack.js.org/src/content/configuration/optimization.md

 };
 ```

-It is used by default in non-production builds.
+The `'flag'` value is used by default in non-production builds.

 ## `optimization.portableRecords`